Riverside South, Manhattan: Renaming and further revisions

 At the end of October 1987, NBC decided against moving to Television City, even as Trump Organization officials claimed that the EIS was close to being approved.
 Politico reporter Michael Kruse wrote that the CPC likely would never have approved Trump City, though David W. Dunlap of The New York Times wrote that much of the project might have indeed been approved.
 Afterward, Trump initially planned to replace the television studio with a park or movie theater, even while preserving other aspects of the plans.
 In February 1988, Trump announced a revised plan for the project, which was renamed Trump City.
 The TV studio space was replaced with parkland, two small office buildings were added, and 760 of the apartments were designated as affordable housing for the elderly.
 The 150-story tower was retained, and there were to be 13 smaller towers.
 Goldberger wrote that Trump had added the affordable housing units to increase the likelihood of getting community approval, a sentiment shared by the project's opponents.
-By October 1988, there was speculation that Trump might sell the site.
-Despite receiving five offers, all for hundreds of millions of dollars, Trump ultimately decided to keep the site.
+By October 1988, Trump fueled speculation that he might sell the site.
+Despite receiving five offers, all for hundreds of millions of dollars, if his claims can be believed, Trump ultimately decided to keep the site.

 Westpride, which had 4,200 members at the end of 1988, continued to fight Trump City, and local civic groups promised to sue the city government if Trump City were approved.
-Community Board 7 and the Municipal Art Society jointly sponsored a study that recommended extending Riverside Park and the Manhattan street grid through the site.
-To increase the development's floor area by 4.5 e6ft2, Trump suggested transferring air rights from a 19 acre tract under the Hudson River to the rest of Trump City.
-Further delays arose in 1989 when the city government investigated complaints that the Trump Organization was relocating possibly-contaminated dirt from Trump City to Fresh Kills Landfill.
+A main target would be Trump's suggested air rights transfer of 4.5 e6ft2 from a 19 acre tract under the Hudson River to the rest of Trump City.
+Meanwhile, Community Board 7 and the Municipal Art Society jointly sponsored a "West Side Futures" study that recommended extending Riverside Park and the Manhattan street grid through the site, and limiting building density to a moderate level.

+Furthermore, delays arose in 1989 when the city government investigated complaints that the Trump Organization was relocating possibly-contaminated dirt from Trump City to Fresh Kills Landfill.
 Trump alleged that Koch's administration was delaying the review of the project's EIS.
 In early 1990, Trump submitted a draft EIS to the New York City Council, which called for the structures to be built in several phases.
 Trump had spent nearly $200 million to date, even though construction had not started.
-Chase Manhattan Bank, which had given Trump a mortgage loan on the site, expressed concerns that the loan could not be repaid, and Trump was paying tens of millions of dollars a year just to maintain the site.
+Trump was paying tens of millions of dollars a year just to maintain the site.